-As WA State Director and North Cascades Landscape Director, Megan oversees The Wilderness Society’s efforts to protect Washington’s wild places and ensure equitable access to the outdoors.
+Megan oversees The Wilderness Society’s efforts to conserve Washington’s wild places and ensure all people have equitable access to the outdoors.

 Megan holds an M.S. in Forestry from Northern Arizona University and a B.S. in Recreation Management from the University of Montana.
 In her free time, she enjoys exploring the North Cascades with her family – ideally on skis – as well as curling up by the fire with a novel on rainy Seattle mornings.